UJALA-TYAGI/Cipher_Encryption_Decryption/README.md

 The same for the decryption process is: x = (c - n) % 26

+where c denotes the encoded character, x denotes the real character, and n denotes the number of positions by which the character x should be shifted.

 This Project includes encryption and decryption process of Caesar Cipher in Python.